jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 $ month     <int> 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 1…
 ```

-Where each study has a unique ID, is on a particular species (Binomial), and has location information in Latitiude and Longitude (although not necessarily a specific location).
+Where each study has a unique ID, is on a particular species (Binomial), and has location information in Latitude and Longitude (although not necessarily a specific location).
 Note that we also have year and month, which begins in January 1979 (the start of the study) for every study.

 Then we set up a `files_df` data.frame, which stores the file path, year and month of each of the rasters for indexing when we extract the data.